Lung cancer symptoms

 The main symptoms of lung cancer are:

-- chest and/or shoulder pain
+- pain in the chest or shoulder

 - coughing or spitting up blood.

-A person diagnosed with lung cancer may also have experienced symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, abdominal or joint pain, and enlarged fingertips (finger clubbing).
+A person diagnosed with lung cancer may also have symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, abdominal or joint pain, and enlarged fingertips (finger clubbing).

 Having any one of these symptoms does not necessarily mean that you have lung cancer.
 Some of these symptoms may be caused by other conditions or from the side effects of smoking.
 However, if you have symptoms, see your doctor without delay.

-|For an overview of what to expect during all stages of your cancer care, visit Cancer Pathways – Lung Cancer.
-This is a short guide to what is recommended, from diagnosis to treatment and beyond.|
+For an overview of what to expect during all stages of your cancer care, visit Cancer Pathways – Lung Cancer.
+This is a short guide to what is recommended, from diagnosis to treatment and beyond.

 View the Cancer Council NSW editorial policy.